-The analysis approach summarized herein took advantage of previous regional modeling completed under the Federal Emergency Management Agency (FEMA), Flood Insurance Study, study that followed Hurricane Ike1, Sabine to Galveston (S2G) Feasibility Study (USACE 2017)2 and prior modeling within the CTXCS3 (See Appendix A for description of prior modeling and analysis studies).
+The analysis approach summarized herein took advantage of previous regional modeling completed under the FEMA FIS study that followed Hurricane Ike (FEMA 2011), S2G Feasibility Study (USACE 2017, Melby et al. 2015a) and prior modeling within the CTXCS (Nadal-Caraballo et al. 2018a, Massey et al., 2018) (See Appendix A for description of prior modeling and analysis studies).
 However, all of the storm wave and water level forcing used herein for morphology evaluation was based on new modeling done specifically for this portion of the CTXCS.
 The analysis includes regional hurricane surge and wave hydrodynamic modeling, nearshore wave modeling, and stochastic simulation of beach morphology modeling.
-The extremal
+The extremal statistics were computed for the storm responses.
+The process used in the present analysis was as follows: